Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 This happens when retailers foster positive, helpful in-store interactions; contrary to popular belief, the survey reveals millennials really want store employees to help them.

-With nearly every respondent reporting that they value brick-and-mortar stores, now is the time to stand out by crafting every in-store interaction with the goal of keeping shoppers coming back.
+With nearly every respondent reporting that they value brick-and-mortar stores, now is the time to stand out by crafting every in-store interaction to keep shoppers returning.

 What did this survey reveal?